youyanggu/covid19_projections/about.md

 ## Assumptions

-Similar to other models, our model assumes moderate social distancing through June 2020.
-If social distancing is relaxed prior to June, the number of infections and deaths may become higher than projected.
+Our model assumes continued moderate social distancing until August 2020.
+If social distancing is relaxed prior to August, the number of infections and deaths may become higher than projected.
 If social distancing is tightened (e.g. to the level of the Wuhan / Hubei lockdowns in China), the number of infections and deaths may become lower.
+We want to point out that because this assumption may be unrealistic, the true deaths may be higher than we are forecasting.
+We are currently working on a feature to account for the lifting of social distancing prior to August.

 In additional to our most likely estimate, we also provide a 95% confidence interval.
 So for example, if we predict 62k deaths with a range of 38-105k, it means that there is roughly a 95% chance that the true deaths will be between 38-105k.
 There are too many real-world variables that can affect the outcome, which results in this large range.